Lore · Book VI · Fiction

 UNINTERPRETED IS NOT EQUIVALENT TO VALUELESS.

 "The record contains signals that neither party can translate," she said.
 "Both parties benefit from treating failed translation as absence.
-The court may not know what the signals mean.
-But if they are recurrent, context-bound, and systematically excluded, the exclusion itself is part of the evidence."
+The court may never know what the signals mean.
+But if they are recurrent, context-bound, and systematically excluded, then the exclusion itself is part of the evidence."

 VII.
 What Could Not Be Rendered